b57zheng/HashTable_Tokenization/README.md

-Here's a sample README for your GitHub repository that you can use to showcase your project:

 ---

-# AI Tokenizer HashTable
+#  HashTable Tokenizer

 ## Overview
-The AI Tokenizer HashTable is a C++ implemented hash table designed for efficient tokenization in AI systems.
-This project provides a solution to convert text into numeric tokens and vice versa, facilitating the intermediate processing of large language models like ChatGPT.
+The HashTable Tokenizer is a C++ implemented hash table designed for efficient tokenization.
+This project provides a solution to convert text into numeric tokens and vice versa, facilitating the intermediate processing of large language modele.
 The implementation uses a custom hash function with separate chaining to resolve collisions, optimized for quick retrieval and insertion of token-word pairs.

 ## Features
 - **Custom Hashing**: Implements a unique hashing function for distributing words efficiently across the hash table.